 The Syncope clinical nurse specialist (CNS) is a varied and important role.
 The syncope CNS must have the expertise to deal with a wide range of conditions while always acting as the patient advocate.
 The role of the syncope CNS includes a full assessment, performing diagnostic tests to determine the mechanism of syncope, providing education to patients and their families.
 The role of the syncope CNS also incorporates audit and research to ensure the most up-to-date evidence-based practice and the syncope CNS is instrumental in the development and training within and outside the Syncope Unit.
 The development of the CCNAP Core Curriculum provides an opportunity to develop and standardise the role of the syncope CNS across Europe.
 It provides a framework and a foundation to develop and maintain skills to work safely and effectively.

 I attended EuroHeartCare in Athens in 2016 for the first time and I would highly recommend this conference not only for education and professional development but also for the opportunity to meet people from across Europe and develop professional links.
-Syncope specialism is an emerging sub-speciality in cardiology nursing and it is so beneficial to meet and learn from other specialists in this area.
-I was lucky enough to win the prize for best clinical case and I would urge others to submit to and attend this session as we can all learn so much from “real-life” cases.
+Syncope specialism is an emerging sub-specialty in cardiology nursing and it is so beneficial to meet and learn from other specialists in this area.
+I was lucky enough to win the prize for the best clinical case and I would urge others to submit to and attend this session as we can all learn so much from “real-life” cases.

 The take home messages were: